-Please be advised it is your responsibility to ensure your unit is maintained per the manufacturer's specifications.
+Please be advised it is your responsibility to ensure your units are maintained per the manufacturer's specifications.
 Here are some basic yet essential reminders for the care of your heat pump to ensure that is does not stop working or trip unnecessarily:

-- Return Air There should be no blockage (clothing/personal belongings/furniture) to the access door of your units heat pump and the vents in your unit are to remain unobstructed for proper air circulation as this could cause the system to suffocate and trip causing the heat pump to stop working. - Air Filters should be regularly checked and replaced as required.
-Filter life span can vary from unit to unit depending on living conditions, for example someone who has pet(s) may need to replace the filter more often due to the shedding of hair.
+Return Air - There should be no blockage

+(clothing/personal belongings/furniture) to the

+access doors of your heat pumps and the

+vents in your unit are to remain unobstructed

+for proper air circulation as this could cause

+the system to suffocate and trip causing the

+heat pump to stop working.

+• Air Filters should be regularly checked and replaced as required.
+Filter life span can vary from unit to unit depending on living conditions, for example someone who has pet(s) may need to replace the filters more often due to the shedding of hair.

 Your strata may help to provide reminders and information to help you maintain this major component of your home.
-However, it is the owner/occupant's responsibility to maintain the in-suite heat pump.
-Please ensure that you read all the material distributed to keep the unit functioning as intended.
-Any failures to the heat pump or damage found to your home due to the lack of maintenance will not be covered under warranty.
+However, it is the owner/occupant's responsibility to maintain the insuite heat pumps.
+Please ensure that you read all the material distributed to keep the units functioning as intended.
+Any failures to the heat pumps or damage found to your home due to the lack of maintenance will not be covered under warranty.
 Please make sure to read the instructions for your heat pump that are provided in your appliance manuals.